GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A finely crafted sword made by a now nearly forgotten elf master, this blade was thought of as a bane of evil.
 *Gains a 1d8 bonus to attacks against creatures of undeath*.

+**Taundon** (*unique*)
+$5,000 , 3.5 lbs.
+Club
+An oak staff bearing crystal inlays and iron bands.
+It was once wielded by the hero Hasavur.
+Two handed.
+All attacks suffer a -1 penalty.
+Can be used with one hand but suffers an additional -2 penalty.
+One hand strikes may be performed at a range of 2 yards with disadvantage, otherwise the range is 1 yard regardless of hands.
+Follow up attacks do not have disadvantage with this weapon so long as you have training with clubs and spears and have two hands available.
+If you have Warrior Mastery with Clubs, Mauls, Pole Axes, or Spears, you may choose to benefit from one of those when declaring an attack.
+Furthermore, if you have Warrior Matery with clubs, you reduce the panalty to any attack with this weapons by 1.
+If name is known, *inflicts a crushing attack whenever it would qualify to damage armor*.

 **Thunder Fang** (*unique*)
 $6,000 , .33 lb.
 Thrown Blade